-- (1) Sample a user embedding for the current session's user (Section 3.1); - (2) Provide an initial recommendation (Section 3.2) or prompt the agent to recommend a slate to the user: - (3) Compute the relevance of the items in the slate with respect to the user (Section 3.3); - (4) Sample the clicks on the slate based on items' relevance and rank (Section 3.4); - (5) Update the user embedding to account for the effects of boredom and clicked item influence, if those mechanisms are included in the simulator (Section 3.5); - (6) Repeat steps (2) to (5) until the number of interaction steps reaches the session length L.
+- (3) Compute the relevance of the items in the slate with respect to the user and sample the clicks on the slate based on items' relevance and rank (Section 3.3); - (4) Update the user embedding to account for the effects of boredom and clicked item influence, if those mechanisms are included in the simulator (Section 3.4); - (5) Repeat steps (2) to (4) until the number of interaction steps reaches the session length L.

-We define both a fully observable variant and a partially observable variant for SARDINE, whose differences are detailed in Section 3.6.
+We define both a fully observable variant and a partially observable variant for SARDINE, whose differences are detailed in Section 3.5.
 Moreover, we use the main engine described in this section with different sets of hyperparameters so as to create nine different environments with various characteristics, and targeting various research outcomes.
 We introduce these environments in Section 4.1.

 Fig. 1 illustrates the different components of our simulator and its interactions with the recommendation agent.
-In Table 1 we additionally provide the description for the hyperparameters of the simulator, which are further defined in the remainder of this section.
+In Table 1 we additionally provide a description for the hyperparameters of the simulator, which are further defined in the remainder of this section.